(Jim Lo Scalzo/Pool Image via AP)

 Despite the CARES Act suspension of all involuntary collection of federal student loans, the Department of Education and the Treasury Department unlawfully continued their program that takes tax refunds to pay federally-held debts.
 Under normal circumstances, the Department of Education has the authority to seize, or “offset,” the tax refunds of borrowers who default on their federal student loans.

 The Treasury Offset Program, run by the Bureau of Fiscal Service, enables the federal government to collect past-due, federally held debts from taxpayers’ refunds.
 The CARES Act halted all involuntary collection of student loans as of March 27, 2020, including tax refund offsets.
 Agencies are responsible for making referrals about legally enforceable past-due debt to the Fiscal Service and for notifying it when the debt is no longer enforceable.

-The Education and Treasury Departments garnished plaintiff Kori Cole’s federal tax refund — worth nearly $7,000 — to collect on a student loan and, to date, have not returned the money that they owe her.
-They have similarly failed to return the illegally seized tax refunds that should be in the hands of thousands of student borrowers dealing with the fallout from the coronavirus crisis.
+Nevertheless, the Education and Treasury Departments unlawfully garnished plaintiff Kori Cole’s federal tax refund — worth nearly $7,000 — to collect on a student loan.
+All told, they illegally seized tax refunds that should have remained in the pockets of thousands of student borrowers dealing with the fallout from the coronavirus crisis.
 In the month of April alone, Treasury offset more than $18 million from over 11,000 student borrowers to pay debts owed to Education.

 Cole and her family had counted on using their federal tax refund to pay for living expenses as they weathered the public health crisis — but found themselves unable to pay their bills in full after the Department of Education and the Treasury Department seized their entire refund to pay down Ms. Cole’s student loan debt.